 8. The Wicklow Way – one of the top places to visit in Wicklow

-The 131-km-long distance Wicklow Way trail runs from County Wicklow all the way to County Carlow.
-It offers beautiful panoramic views, wild camping, and campsite options, and an abundance of the famous Wicklow Heather.
+The 131 km (81 miles) long-distance Wicklow Way trail runs from County Wicklow all the way to County Carlow.
+It offers beautiful panoramic views, wild camping, and campsite options, as well as an abundance of the famous Wicklow Heather.